11 Easy Bathroom Safety Tips For Seniors

 Bathroom safety is of utmost concern for seniors.
 General frailty, weakness, balance problems, and cognitive issues such as Alzheimer’s and Parkinson’s can make even a routine visit to the bathroom difficult and risky.
-It’s true that sometimes using the toilet might be challenging for the elderly.
+Sometimes using the toilet might indeed be challenging for the elderly.
 But it’s also important that dignity and independence are preserved as much as possible.

 Slip and fall accidents in the bathroom can cause serious injury.
 The risk of slipping in a bathroom is high because there is so much water.
 Other than using the toilet, getting in and out of the bathtub can also be highly risky for the elderly.